Triple “R” Volunteer Give-Back Office Composting, Master Recycler Hours, & Recycling Advocates Board Member (Aug. 2015)

 Collage

 I take materials to the Far West Recycling (formerly known as Far West Fibers) center about once a month.
-I throw it in with our household pile, so it’s not a lot of extra work, and it’s satisfying to see it diverted from the trash.
-All the clamshells (before my co-workers knew better), used to go in the recycling – yikes!
+I throw it in with our household pile, so it’s not much extra work, and it’s satisfying to see it diverted from the trash.
+All the clamshells (before my co-workers knew better) used to go in the recycling – yikes!

 Special Announcement: